People of the Way.

 God’s Work, Our Hands.

-We at Lakeridge Lutheran welcome all people, including the hurting, the lonely, the forgotten and the rejected.
+We at Lakeridge Lutheran strive to welcome all people, including the hurting, the lonely, the forgotten and the rejected.
 We welcome people with expansive vision and fresh ideas, ready to step out in faith, willing to take risks, both to build on current ministries and to discover new opportunities.
 As an Affirmation of Welcome, Lakeridge Lutheran adopted in February of 2011 the following statement:

 Lakeridge Lutheran Church is a spiritual community that celebrates the gifts of God that empower us to engage in the struggles of life, to care for each other, and to serve Christ where we work and live.
 Lakeridge Lutheran is a Reconciling-in-Christ congregation.
 We welcome the participation of people of all ages, ethnic backgrounds, sexual orientations, gender identities, educational backgrounds, and economic conditions–all who want to join in community to honor God and be of service to people.